mustakimur/CFI-LB/README.md

 Step 13: Build the final binary from the step 12 bitcode.
 The binary will be named as: benchmarkname_cfg

 Optional: Due to instrument CFG the code instruction address can be changed from concolic CFG, so there may be a repeat of step 11-13 with an additional check using a python script.

-## Limitation on Concolic CFG
-Concolic CFG is build on Triton symbolic engine.
-Its result is random and the version on the development time was on developing (hence unstable and triton code base is completely different now), so you may face issues.
-Please, inform us if you have any issue.
-Our tool implementation is based on Triton Qemu emulation support, so, we have to write a emulation abi for libc library (for C only).
-Due to incompleteness of the prototype, the concolic CFG is only effective for Cint benchmark. **Note: this is only an engineering limitation.
-We expect the open source community will adopt the concept and help us for further improvements.**

 ## Installation Guideline
 1. Install required binary: